Chase Bank: Merger as Chase Manhattan Bank

 In 1955, Chase National Bank and The Manhattan Company merged to create the Chase Manhattan Bank.
 As Chase was a much larger bank, it was first intended that Chase acquire the "Bank of Manhattan", as it was nicknamed, but it transpired that Burr's original charter for the Manhattan Company had not only included the clause allowing it to start a bank with surplus funds, but another requiring unanimous consent of shareholders for the bank to be taken over.
 The deal was therefore structured as an acquisition by the Bank of the Manhattan Company of Chase National, with John J. McCloy becoming chairman of the merged entity.
 This avoided the need for unanimous consent by shareholders.

-For Chase Manhattan Bank's new logo, Chermayeff & Geismar designed a stylized octagon in 1961, which remains part of the bank's logo today.
+For Chase Manhattan Bank's new logo, Brownjohn, Chermayeff & Geismar designed a stylized octagon in 1960, and was officially rolled out on November 22.
+It remains part of the bank's logo today.
 It has been reported that the Chase logo was a stylized representation of the primitive water pipes laid by the Manhattan Company, but this story was refuted in 2007 by Ivan Chermayeff himself.
 According to Chermayeff, the Chase logo was merely intended to be distinctive and geometric, and was not intended at all to resemble a cross-section of a wooden water pipe.
 According to Chase, the sides of the octagon represent forward motion, while the blank space in the middle suggests progress originates from the center; and is a single unit made up of separate parts, like the bank.
 The bank included an asset management business called the Chase Investors Management Corporation.
 Under McCloy's successor, George Champion, the bank relinquished its antiquated 1799 state charter for a modern one.
 In 1969, under the leadership of David Rockefeller, the bank reorganized as a bank holding company, the Chase Manhattan Corporation.

 The mergers and acquisitions during this period allowed Chase Manhattan to expand its influence over many non-financial corporations.
 A 1979 study titled "The Significance of Bank Control over Large Corporations" found that: "The Rockefeller-controlled Chase Manhattan Bank tops the list, controlling 16 companies."
 In 1985, Chase Manhattan expanded into Arizona by acquiring Continental Bank.
 In 1991, Chase Manhattan expanded into Connecticut by acquiring two insolvent banks.